 The treatment process consists of chlorination, chemical treatment, coagulation, sedimentation, filtration and fluoridation.
 After the water leaves the filter plants, additional chlorine is added at each distribution reservoir and remote pumping station to keep it as sterile as possible.
-Soda ash also is added at a distribution reservoir to control the pH of the water.

 Careful supervision is exercised in the treatment process with samples of water taken every two (2) hours at various points through the filter plant.
 Other samples are collected from many points in the distribution system by both the City Environmental Services Division and the State Health Department.
 These samples are analyzed for the chemical and bacteriological composition of the water.